avatar-kaleb/kalebmckelvey-site/blog/predix-hackathon-creating-a-culture-that-develops-business-impact.md

   - hackathon
   - predix
 ---
-Hello everyone, Last week and continuing into this week, our Software Engineering team along with others have been participating in a Predix Hackathon.
+Last week and continuing into this week, our Software Engineering team along with others have been participating in a Predix Hackathon.
 If you are unsure what a hackathon is, check out my [Thanksgiving ](https://kalebmckelvey.com/kalebs-thanksgiving-hackathon-part-1)post for more details.

 Having a hackathon at work has been a great experience so far.
-I want to showcase how our team has utilized the platform, micro-services, micro-apps and machine data to create a prototype for productivity!
+I want to showcase how our team has utilized the platform, microservices, micro-apps and machine data to create a prototype for productivity!

 ## Predix Platform

 In our first week of the hackathon, our team has created a PostgreSQL database instance, deployed a micro service, deployed a micro app, and connected to an existing database with machine data to create our prototype.

-Yes you read that right, in our FIRST WEEK!
+Yes, you read that right, in our FIRST WEEK!
 This ladies and gentlemen is the power of Predix.

 ## How we did it: